-If the Allegro RED is to be stored for an extended period of time, the 12 VDC battery system should be disconnected-this will prevent unnecessary drain and corrosion of the batteries and their terminals.
-To disconnect batteries, simply turn the house battery switch to "off."
-You will also find this switch located in the battery compartment box.
+If the Allegro Breeze is to be stored for an extended period of time, the 12 VDC battery system should be disconnected-this will prevent unnecessary drain and corrosion of the batteries and their terminals.
+The chassis disconnect switch, which is located in the panel directly above the chassis batteries in the rear electrical compartment, should be on as well.